42BV/rest-convention/05-pagination-querying.md

-# Pagination, Querying and Sorting
+# Pagination, Filtering and Sorting

 ## What is pagination?

 Pagination of data is a way to limit the output of a list of resources to a well-defined (maximum) size.
-This paginated list is provided to the consumer of the REST api as a result of a query on a certain resource.
+This paginated list is provided to the consumer of the REST API as a result of a query on a certain resource.

 Instead of returning a complete list of records, only a fraction of the data is returned with information necessary to retrieve the rest of the data.
-The result is often wrapped in an envelope that contains the following data:
+The result is usually wrapped in an envelope that contains the following data:
 * The number of the current page
 * The total number of pages
 * The content of this page, which is a list of elements.

 ## Why paginate data?
+By default you should favor paginated data over returning a regular collection.

-There are several reasons why data retrieval should be paginated by default:
+There are several reasons why this is the case:
 * **The user is typically not interested in seeing millions of records.**

     Most likely he/she is looking for one or a few specific records and browsing through the